Apprenticeships Process

 Digital Apprenticeship Service (DAS) account queries

-• Guidance on how to set-up and update your DAS account is in the above Application section (Step 5).
+• Guidance on how to set-up and update your DAS account is in the above Application section (Steps 5 and 6).

 • Further support is available from the Gov DAS Team via the following options: